Formal attire needed for 'The Black Tie Express'

 PUNTA GORDA — Not every student can afford to go to the prom.

-That's why Vice Mayor of Punta Gorda, Lynne Matthews and Nanette Leonard are spearheading a Black Tie Express clothing drive on Monday, March 16.
+That's why Vice Mayor of Punta Gorda Lynne Matthews and Nanette Leonard are spearheading a Black Tie Express clothing drive on March 16.

 Residents from the community can help by donating formal gowns, tuxedos, suits and accessories, which will provide local young students in need who want to attend Charlotte High’s 2020 Prom the opportunity to go in style.